-A study of the principles of Christian worship.
-Attention will be given to the development of contextualized, theologically informed worship, and the rites and sacraments of Christian worship.
-Fee: Additional fee required.
+This class will consider a theology of worship with a practical application for how to form faithful communal worship services.
+Along with a study of the principles of Christian worship, attention will be given to the development of contextualized, theologically informed worship, and the rites and sacraments of Christian worship.

-PRTH3710: Preaching
+PRTH3710 : Preaching

 A study of the preparation and delivery of sermons within the context of worship; includes preaching practice.
+Credits 3

-PRTH3770: Pastoral Care and Counseling
+PRTH3770 : Pastoral Care and Counseling